junobuild/docs/docs/miscellaneous/controllers.md

 # Controllers

-Controllers play a crucial role in granting permissions to [mission controls] and [satellites] within Juno.
+Controllers play a crucial role in granting permissions to mission controls and satellites within Juno.

 An administrative controller can perform tasks such as configuring or deploying an app, topping up a mission control or satellite, creating a new collection in the [datastore](build/datastore.md) or [storage](build/storage.md), or configuring a custom domain in the [hosting](build/hosting.md).

 When you sign in to Juno's [console], you - **and no one else** (including not Juno) - become the controller of your own [mission control].

-When you create a [satellite], you and your [mission control] become its controllers.
-Per extension, you - **and no one else** (including not Juno) - own your [satellite].
+When you create a [satellite], you and your mission control become its controllers.
+Per extension, you - **and no one else** (including not Juno) - own your satellite.

 One "controller" is identified by a [principal](../terminology.md#principal).